Jaime Álvares Pereira de Melo, 3rd Duke of Cadaval

 D. Jaime Álvares Pereira de Melo (1 September 1684 — 29 May 1749), 3rd Duke of Cadaval, 5th Marquis of Ferreira, and 6th Count of Tentúgal, was a Portuguese nobleman and statesman.

 Career

 Dom Jaime Álvares Pereira de Melo, 3rd Duke of Cadaval, was the third son of Dom Nuno Álvares Pereira de Melo, 1st Duke of Cadaval, 4th Marquess of Ferreira and 5th Count of Tentúgal, and his third wife Princess Marguerite of Lorraine-Armagnac.

 The Duke was High-Equerry of the Royal Household of Pedro II of Portugal and subsequently that of João V of Portugal.
-In 1713, he became a Counselor of the State and War.
+In 1713, he became a Counselor of State and War.

 Family

 Jaime married twice, first to his dead brother's widow, Luísa of Braganza, natural daughter of King Peter II of Portugal, with whom he had no children, and then to Henriette Julienne Gabrielle de Lorraine, daughter of Louis de Lorraine, Prince of Lambesc, with whom he had four children, three surviving to adulthood: